Cloud providers¶

 - Check current quotas:

-gcloud compute regions describe <region> | grep -A2 GPU - Request increases for the specific GPU type (e.g.,
+gcloud compute regions describe <region> | grep -A2 GPU - Request increases for the specific GPU type (e.g.

 AWS: "No instances available"¶

-- Try a different region
+- Try a different region, or pass several to

-- Use
+region. - Use

-allocation="spot-if-available"(the default) to fall back to on-demand - Request a service quota increase in the AWS console
+allocation="spot_if_available"(the default) to fall back to on-demand. - Request a service quota increase in the AWS console.

 Verda: "Region not available"¶